Drexel University: Dornsife School of Public Health

 The School of Public Health states that its mission is to "provide education, conduct research, and partner with communities and organizations to improve the health of populations".
 To that end, the school offers both a B.S. and a minor in public health for undergraduate students as well as several options for students pursuing graduate and doctoral degrees in the field.
 At the graduate level, the Dornsife School offers both a Master of Public Health and an Executive Master of Public Health, as well as an M.S. in biostatistics and an M.S. in epidemiology.
-Two Doctor of Public Health degrees are also offered, as isa Doctor of Philosophy in epidemiology.
+Two Doctor of Public Health degrees are also offered, as is a Doctor of Philosophy in epidemiology.
 The school's graduate and doctoral students are heavily invested in the research activities of the Dornsife School of Public Health, which has helped the school attract annual funding for its four research centers.